trunghieu-tran/Moodle-Plugins---Supervised/question/type/preg/readme.txt

 Description is a natural language sentence, generated from regular expression, which explains you how your expression will work.

-For better understanding of how regex parts affect the entire picture, you can select a regex part to be highlighted in the syntax tree, explaining graph and description tools.

 Testing tool allows you to see how you regexes match different strings.
 It expected to be much more convenient than question previewing.
 Entered test strings will be saved in database with the question for future use.

+For better understanding of how regex parts affect the entire picture, you can select a regex part to be highlighted in the syntax tree, explaining graph and description tools.
+Testing tool will show you parts of strings, matched with given selection.

 ====================================
 6. Bugs, suggestions and giving back